SwaySZ/PySetVoronoi/README.md

 make install

-Note: By default, 'make install' will install the compiled libraries into the folder named "install" next to 'build'.
+> **Note: By default, 'make install' will install the compiled libraries into the folder named "install" next to 'build'.

-Then, you can run the examples in your terminal, e.g., python3 testsp.py
+Then, you can run the examples in your terminal, e.g.,
+'''sh
+python3 testsp.py
+'''

 ## Cite this work